 The enduring crime of scotus is the enshrinement of social justice feel-good nostrums as rights.
 Over the course of two posts, I will differentiate between justice and scotus-derived concoctions, social justice that assault our senses and society.
 To this end, my attention is drawn to the Declaration of Independence and Preamble of our Constitution.
 I will connect the ‘just’ of the Declaration and ‘Justice’ of the Constitution’s Preamble, and their mutual reliance on Natural Law.
 We will find that no court decision can legitimately harm the societal foundation of our republic.
 Equivalently, if a newly discovered right from scotus harms society, it isn’t a right.

 Parts I & II examine the Declaration and Constitution respectively.

 Every June, our nation holds its collective breath in anticipation of what five loony-tune judges on the Supreme Court will come up with.
-Those who think our Constitution hasn’t been corrupted into a societal suicide pact hasn’t paid attention to the General Sherman-like march of scotus through our traditions and institutions.
-When a simple majority of five lawyers enshrine homosexual marriage as a right, and determine that race and gender-based college admissions and private sector hiring is just, who doesn’t roll their eyes at these contradictions of common sense?
+Those who think our Constitution hasn’t been corrupted into a societal suicide pact haven’t paid attention to the General Sherman-like march of scotus through our traditions and institutions.
+When a simple majority of five lawyers enshrine homosexual marriage as a right and determine that race and gender-based college admissions and private sector hiring is just, who doesn’t roll their eyes at these contradictions of common sense?
 We detect these contradictions because reason informs us.
 This law of reason was known to ancient, medieval, Enlightenment philosophers and our Founding generation as Natural Law, which, along with the Laws of Nature’s God supersede scotus opinions.

 From familiar portions of our Declaration . . .